Here is a quick video that explains what to expect from the Brooklyn Bedding Spartan bed-in-a-box.

 With that said, your weight and body type do matter when it comes to sleeping temperature.
 The above statements were in reference to petite and average sized individuals but larger body types have to be a little more careful.
 For example, a bigger person who selects the soft Spartan model may find that they sink into the bed a little too much and the top layers will sort of wrap them as a result.

 Keep in mind, temperature regulation is a tough subject to nail down due to a variety of external factors that play a role in your sleeping temperature.
-For example, factors such as the settings on your air conditioner, what type of sheets/comforter you use and what area of the country you live in (Florida vs South Dakota) can all effect how warm or cool you sleep throughout the night.
+For example, factors such as the settings on your air conditioner, what type of sheets/comforter you use and what area of the country you live in (Florida vs South Dakota) can all affect how warm or cool you sleep throughout the night.

 Lastly, we think the Spartan mattress is a viable option for couples who share a bed.
 It performs well in terms of edge support and motion isolation, which are two important considerations for couples.